roots/docs/docs/acorn/2.x/installation.md

 ---
-description: Acorn allows Laravel components to be used in WordPress plugins and themes.
+description: Install Acorn by running `composer require roots/acorn` to start using Laravel components in WordPress.
 ---

 # Installation